saschazar21/webassembly/packages/avif/README.md

 > A dependency-free AVIF decoder written in WebAssembly

-It encodes raw RGB image data in a `Uint8Array` into the AVIF format and vice versa.
+It decodes AVIF-encoded image data in a `Uint8Array` containing raw RGB pixels.

 ## Installation